tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ## Project Background
 Calisthenics is a brand of strength training done with one's own bodyweight.
 Street Workout Official (SWO), as an e-commerce company, caters to calisthenics practitioners and professional athletes worldwide by selling sports apparel through its website and sponsoring various live competitions.
 At these competitions, people can get a chance to see the products SWO has in-person and make purchases.

 The company's growth in the past year has allowed there to be enough transactional data to fully implement a data analytics initiative to take steps towards profitability.
-International Strength Nights (ISN) is posed to be their biggest competition yet presenting an opportunity to leverage its potential success by introducing more people to the brand, having important conversations with existing customers, and making sales through a limited edition release.
+International Strength Nights (ISN) is posed to be their biggest competition yet presenting an opportunity to leverage its potential success by introducing more people to the brand, having important conversations with existing customers, and making sales through a limited-edition release.
 This project aims to analyse the transactions done after their summer release to understand customer preferences and optimise sales.

 Insights and recommendations will be provided on the following areas:
 - **Monthly Sales**: an evaluation of patterns in monthly sales and order frequency from January to June in comparison to last year.